ovainola/ovainola.github.com/_posts/2016-11-2-Viscoplasticity.markdown

 ### Decomposition of strain
 Theory presented here can be found from [here](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118632702.html).
-Strain increment $$de$$ is decomposed into the elastic part de e and the plastic part de p using kinematics.
+Strain increment $$d\epsilon$$ is decomposed into the elastic part $$d\epsilon^e$$ and the viscoplastic part $$d\epsilon^{vp}$$ using kinematics.
 Additive decomposition is used for small strains and multiplicative decomposition for large strains.
-In elasticplastic materials the strain increment is decomposed into an elastic and a plastic
+In elastic-plastic materials the strain increment is decomposed into an elastic and a viscoplastic
 part: